-Drawing on his experience as a senior government official and analyst, Mr. Denmark leads the Wilson Center’s research on the geopolitical dynamics of the Indo-Pacific and contributes to its industry-leading analysis on U.S.-China relations.
+Drawing on his experience as a senior government official and analyst, Mr. Denmark also advises the Wilson Center’s research on the geopolitical dynamics of the Indo-Pacific and contributes to its industry-leading analysis on U.S.-China relations.
 In addition to his duties at the Wilson Center, he is an Adjunct Associate Professor at Georgetown University.

 Denmark is the author of U.S. Strategy in the Asian Century: Empowering Allies and Partners (Columbia University Press).
 He has testified multiple times before the U.S. Senate and House of Representatives, and his commentary has been featured in several major media outlets, including Foreign Affairs, the Atlantic, the New York Times, and the Washington Post.